apighetti/HighLevelDM_HighwayDRL/README.md

-# Mixed offline and online deep reinforcement learning for decision making in autonomous driving
+# Deep Reinforcement Learning for Autonomous Driving using HighwayEnv